stefanprodan/podinfo/charts/weave-flux/README.md

 ## Introduction

-This chart bootstraps an [Weave Flux](https://github.com/weaveworks/flux) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps a [Weave Flux](https://github.com/weaveworks/flux) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites